Wadi Musa: History

-During the Crusader period, the area was part of the Lordship of Oultrejordain and was defended by the a castle, li Vaux Moysi.
+During the Crusader period, the area was part of the Lordship of Transjordan and was defended by the castle, li Vaux Moysi.

 During the Arab Revolt, Turkish forces under the command of Mehmed Djemal Pasha attacked Wadi Musa on 21 Oct.
 1917.
 The Ottoman forces were defeated by forces under the command of Mawlud Mukhlis, Faisal's aide-de-camp.

 The Jordanian census of 1961 found 654 inhabitants in Wadi Musa.

 Climate

 In Wadi Musa, there is a semi-arid climate.
 Most rain falls in the winter.
 The Köppen-Geiger climate classification is BSk.
 The average annual temperature in Wadi Musa is 15.5 °C. About 193 mm of precipitation falls annually.

 Demographics

 As of 2009, Wadi Musa's population was 17,085, with a male-to-female sex ratio of 52.1 to 47.9 (8,901 males and 8,184 females), making it the most populous settlement of the Petra Department.
 As of the 2004 census, Petra Department, which includes Wadi Musa and 18 other villages, had a population of 23,840 inhabitants.
 The population density of the town was 2.3 people per dunam, or 23 PD/ha, and the population growth rate was 3.2%.

-Most of the town's population belongs to the Layathnah tribe, whose members play leading roles in the region's economy and politics and dominate the local tourism industry since the 20th century.
+Most of the town's population belongs to the Liyathnah tribe, whose members play leading roles in the region's economy and politics and dominate the local tourism industry since the 20th century.
 Almost the entire population is Muslim.